Gallia family Hoffmann apartment collection: Coming to Australia

-Soon after the Anschluss of Austria by Nazi Germany in March 1938, with enormous pressure on Austrians with a Jewish background to leave (none of the family had been practising Jews but they were not exempt), the sisters decided to emigrate together to Australia, partly because it was as far away as possible.
-Because the Hoffman furniture, Wiener Werkstatte household objects and even the Klimt artworks were deemed to be 'modern', the family managed to obtain permission to take with them all the furniture they still had, including two pianos, three sets of cutlery, and the chandeliers.
-This probably represents the only near-complete modernist apartment contents in Vienna to have been kept intact in this way.
+Soon after the Anschluss of Austria by Nazi Germany in March 1938, with enormous pressure on Austrians with a Jewish background to leave (none of the family had been practicing Jews but they were not exempt), the three surviving children decided to emigrate together to Australia, partly because it was as far away as possible.
+Because the Hoffman furniture, Wiener Werkstatte household objects and even the Klimt artworks were deemed to be 'modern', the sisters managed to obtain permission to take with them all the furniture they still had, including two pianos, three sets of cutlery, and the chandeliers.
+This probably represents the most complete modernist apartment contents in Vienna to have been retained from this period.
 They arrived in Sydney in early January, followed six weeks later by their possessions, which filled a spacious flat they shared in Cremorne, and which took the removalists four days to unpack.

 The sisters each settled into a new life in Australia.
 Gretl's daughter Annelore became Anne, and in 1948 married fellow Austrian Jewish refugee Eric Bonyhady, and they had two children, Bruce and Tim, who were all frequent visitors to the flat.
 In the 1960s, Kathe offered The Art Gallery of New South Wales the Klimt portrait of Hermine, but they declined, believing that Australians 'would have little interest'; so it was sold at auction in 1971 at Christie's London to dealers, and in 1976 it was acquired by the National Gallery in London.